Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 What is the question?
 How is Nephi relevant?

-His life helps people deal with life is the short answer.
+Nephi's life helps us deal with the realities of mortal life is the short answer.
 For the rest, let’s begin?

 Nephi kept a journal like me.
 Nephi wrote the things of his soul in it.
 He did not plan to have it published, which makes it even more special in my sight.